gratipay/gratipay.com/www/about/policies/terms-of-service.md

-These Terms of Service (“Terms”) are an agreement between you, a user ("Participant") of the Gratipay service (the "Service"), and Gratipay, LLC ("Gratipay").
+These Terms of Service ("Terms") are an agreement between you, a user ("Participant") of the Gratipay service (the "Service"), and Gratipay, LLC ("Gratipay").
 They govern your use of the Service and your relationship with Gratipay.
 When you register as a Gratipay